adolfokrah/konto/MOBILE_DEPLOYMENT.md

 Add the following secret to your GitHub repository:

 1. **`SHOREBIRD_TOKEN`** - Your Shorebird authentication token
-   - Get this from your Shorebird dashboard
+   - Get this from your Shorebird dashboard: https://console.shorebird.dev/
    - Go to Repository Settings → Secrets and variables → Actions → New repository secret
+   - Name: `SHOREBIRD_TOKEN`
+   - Value: Your token from Shorebird console

 ### Shorebird Configuration

 The app is already configured with Shorebird:
 - `mobile_app/shorebird.yaml` contains the app configuration
 - App ID: `53bedfda-d473-401b-a14a-0f1cb2dd800b`

+### Prerequisites

+Before the first deployment:
+1. Ensure your Flutter app builds successfully
+2. Verify you have the correct Shorebird app ID in `shorebird.yaml`
+3. Make sure you have access to the Shorebird project

 ## Usage Examples